LivelyDismay/Learn-To-Mod/wabbajack-stuff/Frost-Readme.md

 ### [Fallout 2287 - Gas Masks of the Wasteland](https://www.nexusmods.com/fallout4/mods/17491)

 Nuclear winter hasn't only brought icy death - it also brings a whole lot of radiation.
-Wear your mask, keep your vision clean, and always carry extra filters.
+Wear your mask, keep a clear line of sight, and always carry extra filters.

 ### [Agony](https://www.nexusmods.com/fallout4/mods/25600)